ethan-campbell/TCC_report/README.md

-**This repository contains the Python analysis code used for "Ticket to Walk: How Jaywalking Enforcement Impacts Washingtonians," a research report that I authored for [Transportation Choices Coalition](https://transportationchoices.org).**
+**This repository contains the Python analysis code used for "Ticket to walk: How jaywalking enforcement impacts Washingtonians," a research report that I authored for [Transportation Choices Coalition](https://transportationchoices.org).**

 Please contact me at [ethanchenbell@gmail.com](mailto:ethanchenbell@gmail.com) if you have any questions regarding this code.
 For more information on the campaign to reform jaywalking laws in Washington, see the [Free to Walk WA](https://freetowalkwa.org) coalition's website.